 To clean your air conditioner’s fins and coil:

 2) Take off the top of the outdoor AC so you can reach the interior of the unit.
-Then, being cautious not to stress any cords or attachments, safely move the top to the side.
+Then, being cautious not to stress any cords or attachments, safely set the top to the side.

 5) Secure the top back on the unit and then wait for the coils and fins to dry before turning it back on.

-3. How Long Do Air Conditioners Last?
+3. How Long Can Air Conditioners Work?

 4. What Size Air Conditioner Do I Need?